An Act relating to the preservation and use of archival resources, and for related purposes.

 iPhone, iPad, iPod touch and Android - Provides information about disaster related events and disaster resilience in Australia.

-The Australian Government is committed to provide a light-handed regulatory framework to support the use of electronic communications in business and personal transactions.
+Provides information on the use of electronic communications in business and personal transactions.

 An Act to require certain Commonwealth authorities to promote equal opportunity in employment for women and persons in designated groups and for related purposes.
-Number: No. 20, 1987 Brief Description: An Act to require certain Commonwealth authorities to promote equal opportunity in employment for women and persons in designated groups and for related purposes

 The Australian Attorney-General's Department provides policy advice on the family law system to the Australian Government.
 This site provides general information about the family law system including the following: children; marriage; family violence; dispute resolution, superannuation splitting laws and international family law.